ThomasParkerr/AI---Final-Project/README.md

     - After processing is complete, download the output video which includes all accumulated metrics and annotations.
 The processed video will be displayed along with a download button.

 5. **More Videos**
-       - Restart the application and upload another video, errors might be encountered if you upload 2 videos in one session
+       - To Analyze multiple videos, Download each previously Analyzed Video before submitting another one to be analyzed

 ## Troubleshooting